daidodo/format-imports-vscode/README.md

 ### Grouping Rules
 JS/TS Import Sorter uses import path for grouping.

-More details can be found [here](https://github.com/daidodo/tsimportsorter/wiki/Grouping-Rules).
+More details can be found in the [wiki](https://github.com/daidodo/tsimportsorter/wiki/Grouping-Rules).
 #### Ex.
 1: All in one group

 ```json